10 to the 23 AI logo

 The robustness gap

 A system can appear safe in theory and still fail under real deployment pressure.
 I use the term robustness gap to describe the distance between nominal safety and real-world resilience.
-In consequential AI environments, safety claims are exposed to shifting incentives, changing contexts, adversarial pressure, organizational fragmentation, and downstream effects that do not appear in controlled settings.
+In high-stakes AI deployment environments, safety claims are exposed to shifting incentives, changing contexts, adversarial pressure, organizational fragmentation, and downstream effects that do not appear in controlled settings.

 The Gap